 Abstract

-Morphological diversity is often studied qualitatively.
-However, to truly understand the evolution of exceptional diversity, it is important to take a quantitative approach instead of relying on subjective, qualitative assessments.
-Here, we present a quantitative analysis of morphological diversity in a Family of small mammals, the tenrecs (Afrosoricida, Tenrecidae).
+It is important to quantify patterns of morphological diversity to enhance our understanding of variation in ecological and evolutionary traits.
+Here, we present a quantitative analysis of morphological diversity in a family of small mammals, the tenrecs (Afrosoricida, Tenrecidae).

 Tenrecs are often cited as an example of an exceptionally morphologically diverse group.
 However, this assumption has not been tested quantitatively.
 We use geometric morphometric analyses of skull shape to test whether tenrecs are more morphologically diverse than their closest relatives, the golden moles (Afrosoricida, Chrysochloridae).
 Tenrecs occupy a wider range of ecological niches than golden moles so we predict that they will be more morphologically diverse.

-Contrary to our expectations, We find that tenrec skulls are only more morphologically diverse than golden moles when measured in lateral view.
-Furthermore, similarities among the species-rich Microgale tenrec Genus appear to mask higher morphological diversity in the rest of the Family.
+Contrary to our expectations, we find that tenrec skulls are only more morphologically diverse than golden moles when measured in lateral view.
+Furthermore, similarities among the species-rich Microgale tenrec genus appear to mask higher morphological diversity in the rest of the family.
 These results reveal new insights into the morphological diversity of tenrecs and highlight the importance of using quantitative methods to test qualitative assumptions about patterns of morphological diversity.

 Introduction

-Analysing patterns of morphological diversity has important implications for our understanding of ecological and evolutionary traits.
-Species morphology can influence niche occupancy and affect speciation and diversification rates through time .
-High morphological diversity is also a unifying , although not defining , characteristic of adaptive radiations.
-Furthermore, analysing morphological convergences in groups such as freshwater cichlid fish and anole lizards provides insights into the relative repeatability of evolution .
+Analysing patterns of morphological diversity (the variation in physical form) has important implications for our understanding of ecological and evolutionary traits.
+Increasingly, many studies recognise the importance of quantifying the degree of morphological diversity instead of relying on subjective assessments of diversity in form.
+We need to quantify the morphological similarities and differences among species to gain a better understanding of their ecological interactions and evolutionary history.

-Although studies of morphological diversity have clear implications for our understanding of ecological and evolutionary patterns, apart from a few examples , it is still common to study morphological diversity from a qualitative rather than quantitative perspective.
-However, we need to quantify the morphological similarities and differences among species to gain a better understanding of their ecological interactions and evolutionary history.
 Unfortunately, morphological diversity is difficult to quantify.
-Studies are inevitably constrained to measure the diversity of specific traits rather than overall morphologies .
-In addition, our perception of morphological diversity is influenced by the trait being used, and results may depend on the particular trait being analysed .
-Furthermore, linear measurements of morphological traits can restrict our understanding of overall morphological variation; a distance matrix of measurements among specific points is unlikely to give a completely accurate representation of a three dimensional structure .
+Many studies are constrained to measuring the diversity of specific traits rather than overall morphologies .
+In addition, our perception of morphological diversity is influenced by the trait being measured, and results may depend on the particular trait being analysed .
+Furthermore, linear measurements of morphological traits can restrict our understanding of overall morphological variation; a distance matrix of measurements among specific points is unlikely to give a complete representation of a three dimensional structure .
 Geometric morphometric approaches can circumvent some of these issues by using a system of Cartesian landmark coordinates to define anatomical points .
 This method captures more of the true, overall anatomical shape of particular structures .
+In particular, two-dimensional geometric morphometric approaches are commonly used to analyse 3D morphological shape and are appropriate for cross-species comparisons.
+Any bias from 2D representation of a 3D structure is unlikely to be a significant issue for interspecific studies as the overall shape variation among species is geater than discrepancies introduced by using 2D morphometric techniques.
 These more detailed approaches are useful tools for studying patterns of morphological diversity.

-Here we apply geometric morphometric techniques to quantify morphological diversity in a Family of small mammals, the tenrecs.
-Tenrecs (Afrosoricida, Tenrecidae) are a morphologically diverse group that is commonly cited as an example of both convergent evolution and an adaptive radiation .
-The Family is comprised of 34 species, 31 of which are endemic to Madagascar .
-Body masses of tenrecs span three orders of magnitude (2.5 to > 2,000g); a greater range than all other Families, and most Orders, of living mammals .
-Within this vast size range there are tenrecs which convergently resemble shrews (Microgale tenrecs), moles (Oryzorictes tenrecs) and hedgehogs .
-Their similarities include examples of morphological, behavioural and ecological convergence .
+Here we apply geometric morphometric techniques to quantify morphological diversity in a family of small mammals, the tenrecs.
+Tenrecs (Afrosoricida, Tenrecidae) are a morphologically diverse group that researchers often identify as an example of both convergent evolution and an adaptive radiation .
+The family is comprised of 34 species, 31 of which are endemic to Madagascar .
+Body masses of tenrecs span three orders of magnitude (2.5 to > 2,000g): a greater range than all other families, and most orders, of living mammals .
+Within this vast size range there are tenrecs which resemble shrews (Microgale tenrecs), moles (Oryzorictes tenrecs) and hedgehogs .
+The similarities among tenrecs and other small mammal species include examples of morphological, behavioural and ecological convergence .
 Tenrecs are one of only four endemic mammalian clades in Madagascar and the small mammal species they resemble are absent from the island .
-Therefore, it appears that tenrecs represent an adaptive radiation of species which filled otherwise vacant ecological niches .
+Therefore, it appears that tenrecs represent an adaptive radiation of species which filled otherwise vacant ecological niches through gradual morphological specialisations.